-School holidays are always tough on the bank account, but there are so many free family friendly activities and things to do in Perth to fill in the days and get the kids out of the house.
-All these Perth events, parks and activities are free (or entry by donation).
+How great are Free School Holiday Things to do Perth!
+School holidays are always tough on the bank account, but there are so many free family friendly activities and things to do in Perth to fill in the days.
+And get the kids out of the house!
+All these Free School Holiday Things To Do Perth such as events, parks and activities are, you guessed it, free (or entry by donation).
 Don't forget to pack something to eat, drink and snack or a picnic and use public transport wherever possible to save a little more on your outing and also make it all part of the adventure.

 1. Climb the awesome tree between Mash Brewery and Oasis Super Golf on West Swan Road.